attilasimko/bfc/README.md

 # Implicit Training

 A repository for the paper 'MRI bias field correction with an implicitly trained CNN.' accepted for MIDL 2022.

 Link to paper: https://openreview.net/forum?id=LbHd47ij5s

+Link to the Zenodo site with the trained model and an example MR scan: https://zenodo.org/record/3749526#.YpXdjL9ByV4

 The required packages to run the repository are collected in 'requirements.txt'